2026 MANHATTAN INTERNATIONAL

 • Contrasting program showing artistry and technical command

-• Winners perform 10 minutes solo recital repertoire in final winners recital at Weill Recital Hall at Carnegie Hall.
+• perform 10 minutes solo recital repertoire in final Round 2 at Weill Recital Hall at Carnegie Hall.

 Applicants must be at least 13 years old and not older than 17 years old as of March 15, 2026.